mfornos/awesome-microservices/README.md

 - [HAL](https://tools.ietf.org/html/draft-kelly-json-hal-07) - The JSON Hypertext Application Language (HAL) is a standard which establishes conventions for expressing hypermedia controls, such as links, with JSON. <sup>DRAFT</sup>
 - [Hydra](http://www.hydra-cg.com/) - Specifications for interoperable, hypermedia-driven Web APIs.
+- [OpenAPI](https://github.com/OAI/openapi-specification/) - The OpenAPI Specification (OAS) defines a standard, programming language-agnostic interface description for REST APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 - [WADL](http://www.w3.org/Submission/wadl/) - The Web Application Description Language specification.
 - [WSDL](http://www.w3.org/TR/wsdl20/) - The Web Services Description Language Version 2.0 spec.